material-components/material-components-ios/contributing/deprecation_policy.md

 1. Is the to-be-replaced code particularly problematic for some reason?
 1. Does the deprecation fall near a release of the operating system or new devices?

+**Once you have determined a schedule, add the schedule to the migration guide**.

 ### Step 6: Announce that the API will be deprecated

 Inform internal clients of the impending deprecation by sending an email with the following